Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 - White chocolate shavings, optional

-You can also use crushed vanilla wafers or shortbread cookies instead of graham crackers.
-Each option gives the dessert a slightly different character.
+You can also use crushed vanilla wafers, shortbread cookies, or even chocolate cookies instead of graham crackers.
+Each choice changes the personality of the dessert a little, so feel free to choose the flavor that best fits your menu.

 How to Make Strawberry Cream Mousse Cups

-The process is simple if you work in stages.
+The process is simple, but it helps to work in stages.
 Make the fruit layer first so it has time to cool, then prepare the mousse, and finally assemble the cups.
+That way, the layers stay distinct and the final texture stays light.

 Step 1: Cook the Strawberry Layer

 If you prefer a more rustic texture, leave the berries slightly chunky.
-If you want a smoother result, mash them gently with a spoon while they cook.
+If you want a smoother topping, mash them gently with a spoon while they cook.
+Either version works well in this strawberry cream mousse cups recipe.

 Step 2: Prepare the Crumb Layer

 In a small bowl, mix the graham cracker crumbs with the melted butter until the texture resembles damp sand.
-Divide the crumbs among the cups, using about 1 to 2 tablespoons per cup depending on size.
+Divide the crumbs among the cups, using about 1 to 2 tablespoons per cup depending on the size of your glasses.

 Press the crumbs lightly with the back of a spoon.
 They should form a loose base, not a tightly packed crust.
-Because this is a no-bake dessert, the goal is structure, not firmness.
+Since this is a no-bake dessert, the goal is structure, not firmness.
+A slightly soft crumb layer actually helps the dessert feel more spoonable and delicate.

 Step 3: Make the Cream Mousse